zcash/zips/zip-XXX-light-payment-detection.rst

 For every ``CompactOutput`` in the ``CompactBlock``, the light client can trial-decrypt it against a set of Sapling incoming viewing keys.
-The procedure for trial-decrypting a ``CompactOutput`` (*cmu*, *epk*, *ciphertext*) with an incoming viewing key *ivk* is a slight deviation from the standard decryption process [#sapling-ivk-decryption]_:
+The procedure for trial-decrypting a ``CompactOutput`` (*cmu*, *epk*, *ciphertext*) with an incoming viewing key *ivk* is a slight deviation from the standard decryption process [#protocol-saplingdecryptivk]_:

 - let sharedSecret = KA\ :sup:`Sapling`\ .Agree(*ivk*, *epk*)
 - let K\ :sup:`enc` = KDF\ :sup:`Sapling`\ (sharedSecret, *epk*)